abrzi1/instagram-ban-bot/README.md

 instagram ban bot

+Simply put, the way the bot works is that the bot impersonate@s the person through official verified accounts, not new meta verification, and when it impersonate@s the account, it bans him or closes the account within a period of 10-60minutes  max

 this bot is linked with instagram verified accounts (legacy verified account not new meta verify)

 bot can ban any account in 10-60m